 Surgical education has evolved to support these developments.
-With the support of simulation centers and newly developed surgical technical, non-technical, and surgical leadership skills frameworks, surgical curricula have increasingly integrated patient safety and the skills required to assess and enhance it within a surgical service.
+With the support of simulation centers and newly developed surgical technical, ^{7.8} non-technical, ^{9,10} and surgical leadership skills frameworks, 11 surgical curricula have increasingly integrated patient safety and the skills required to assess and enhance it within a surgical service.

 The same level of maturity, however, is yet to be reached within surgical education in relation to imparting skills to residents in improving quality of surgical services.

-Improvement Science, defined as the systematic application of scientific methods aimed at improving the outcome and experience of care for patients, has advanced significantly in the past 20 years.
+Improvement Science, defined as the systematic application of scientific methods aimed at improving the outcome and experience of care for patients, 12 has advanced significantly in the past 20 years.
 A number of tools and techniques developed in other industries (e.g., manufacturing) have been trialled and adapted for use within healthcare - e.g., the Model for Improvement, or 'lean' approaches.
-Numerous examples of successful applications that improved efficiency and outcomes in care delivery have been published and reviewed.
-To-date, however, surgical curricula have not achieved a systematic https://doi.org/10.1016/j.amjsurg.2020.12.007
+13 Numerous examples of successful applications that improved efficiency and outcomes in care delivery have been published and reviewed.
+14 Todate, however, surgical curricula have not achieved a systematic integration of such techniques: Residents are only patchily exposed to QI techniques as part of their training.
+This creates a capacity gap for QI within surgery.